 Alongside his appalling acts at Shepherd’s bush, Roberts had a criminal and violent past littered with armed robberies.
 His reputation for violence is said to have even put off both the Kray Twins and the Richardson’s, leading gangland figures in London in the 60’s, who were not keen on Roberts joining their operations despite his requests to do so.

-Few are unfamiliar with the rhyme now used as a popular football chant with the lines ‘Harry Roberts is our friend, Let him out to kill some more‘ ricocheting around stadiums in a taunt to police officers.
-It was Roberts who shot and killed Chris Head and Dave Wombwell and it was he the majority of the public’s anger was directed towards.
+Few are unfamiliar with the rhyme now used as a favorite football chant with the lines ‘Harry Roberts is our friend, Let him out to kill some more‘ ricocheting around stadiums in a taunt to police officers.
+It was Roberts who shot and killed Chris Head and Dave Wombwell, and it was Roberts the majority of the public’s anger was directed at.
 With three long and well-publicized months on the run from the police after he was first identified, his name is even more memorable in the minds of the British public.